10. Take Measurements

-But remember green tea is naturally caffeinated which is perfect (Mother Nature knows best right?) as the combination of EGCG and caffiene is best for eliciting fat loss.
+But remember, green tea is naturally caffeinated which is perfect (Mother Nature knows best right?) because the combination of EGCG and caffeine is best for eliciting fat-loss.

 4. Get Rid Of Bad Friends And Bad Food

 Don't let your environment sabotage your weight-loss efforts.
-If you are trying to eat healthy foods you can not have the freezer stocked with Ben & Jerry's Ice Cream and the cupboards full of BBQ potato chips.
+If you are trying to eat healthy foods, you can't have the freezer stocked with Ben & Jerry's and the cupboards full of barbecue potato chips.

-As it gets to be later at night you know you'll be tempted.
+As it gets to be later at night, you know you'll be tempted.
 Don't set yourself up for temptation and failure; create an environment where you can't fail!
-It can be simple, if the food isn't in your house, then you won't eat it.
-So, throw out the junk, high sugar, over-processed high-fat foods!
+It's simple: If the food isn't in your house, you won't eat it.
+So, throw out the high-sugar, over-processed, high-fat junk foods!

 3. Drink Lots Of Water

 Water is essential to life and a healthy body.
 Dehydration will wreak havoc on you and your fitness goals.
-If you are dehydrated your body cannot function at its optimal level.
+If you're dehydrated, your body cannot function at its optimal level.
 For example, your muscles will lose strength, you won't burn fat as quickly, and you'll feel tired and fatigued.

-A 2003 study entitled 'Water-Induced Thermogenesis' was published by the Journal of Clinical Endocrinology and Metabolism.
-It was stated that drinking 2 Liters of water spread throughout the day burned up to 100 extra calories (the equivalent of running a mile).
+A 2003 study entitled "Water-Induced Thermogenesis" was published by the Journal of Clinical Endocrinology and Metabolism.
+It claimed that drinking two liters of water, spread throughout the day, burned up to 100 extra calories (the equivalent of running a mile).

 2. Take Time Off To Rest And Recover

-Fat loss training and dieting is mentally draining.
+Fat-loss training and dieting is mentally draining.
 That is why you need to take extra care of yourself.
-Extra stretching and foam rolling, epson salt baths, going to bed an hour early, and/or taking a magnesium supplement prior to bed are all simple ways that you can help accelerate your recovery (and progress).
+Extra stretching and foam rolling, epsom-salt baths, going to bed an hour earlier, or taking a magnesium supplement prior to bed are all simple ways you can help accelerate your recovery (and progress).

 One of my favorite sayings is: "Physiology trumps diet."
-This means that if your body chemistry and physiology is off, you won't be able to maximize your fat loss.
-Trying to lose weight is no excuse for being unhealthy and it will in fact hinder your progress.
-Rest, recover, and you'll lose more weight.
+This means that if your body chemistry and physiology are off, you won't be able to maximize your fat loss.
+Trying to lose weight is no excuse for being unhealthy, and it will actually hinder your progress.
+Rest and recover, and you'll lose more weight.

 1. Apply The Previous Nine Rules

-It is important that you realize that the statement "Knowledge is Power" is false!
+It is important you realize that the statement "Knowledge is Power" is false!
 Applied knowledge with passion and consistent persistence is power!
-The chances are you know everything that you have to do to achieve your best body but you're not applying your knowledge.
+The chances are that you know everything you have to do to achieve your best body, but you're not applying your knowledge.

 Why?
 I don't know; we all have our reasons.
 What's your reason?
 Whatever it is ... get over it!
 Dare to be amazing!
 Achieve your best body!

-Now take a second and look at the list ... do you actively embrace all the guidelines on the list?
-What is your body fat situation?
+Now take a second and look at the list.
+Do you actively embrace all the guidelines on the list?
+What is your body-fat situation?
 I can guarantee that there is a direct correlation between how many things on the list you don't do and the amount of excess body fat you carry around every day.
 Am I right?
-Your body fat percentage reflects your lifestyle.
-That is the truest statement around.
+Your body-fat percentage reflects your lifestyle.